-The company fully intends to continue with the development and pre-construction work necessary to build and commission an initial 25,000 tonnes/day mine on its Mirador property in the second half of 2008.
+Engineering studies and development and pre-construction work necessary to build and commission an initial 25,000 tonnes/day mine on the Mirador property continued during the second quarter of 2006.
 This starter mine is expected to serve as the base for the phased development of the company's resource properties located in the Corriente Copper Belt in southern Ecuador.
-Financing for the Mirador project is expected to come from a combination of equity, bank, off-taker and/or supplier financing sources.
-Discussions are underway with representatives from all such potential sources.
+During the second quarter, an equity financing was completed for net proceeds of \$118 million, to be allocated to the equity portion of the Mirador funding requirements.
+Debt financing discussions for the Mirador project are taking place with a variety of non-equity funding sources.